-Join more than 2,500 of your colleagues at the Psychonomic Society's 60th Annual Meeting this November 14-17, 2019 in Montréal, Québec, Canada.
-Attendees are cognitive psychologists from over 40 countries, including some of the field’s most distinguished researchers, innovative early career investigators, and graduate students already making important scientific contributions.
+Join more than 2,400 of your colleagues at the Psychonomic Society's 60th Annual Meeting this November 14-17, 2019 in Montréal, Québec, Canada.
+Attendees are cognitive psychologists from more than 40 countries, including some of the field’s most distinguished researchers, innovative early career investigators, and graduate students already making important scientific contributions.

 What is the Psychonomic Society?